Feirell/serialization-generator/README.md

     }
 }

 const isOriginType = (val: any): val is OriginType =>
     val != "ENUM_A" &&
     val != "ENUM_B" &&
     val != "ENUM_C" &&
     val != "ENUM_D";

-//
-// When the number of values in of type Origin are static and finite you can use EnumSerializer
+// When the number of values of type Origin are static
-//
+// and finite you can use the EnumSerializer

+const possibleValues: OriginType[] = ['ENUM_A', 'ENUM_B', 'ENUM_C', 'ENUM_D'];
-const instance = new EnumSerializer(['ENUM_A' , 'ENUM_B' , 'ENUM_C' , 'ENUM_D'] as OriginType[]);
+const instance = new EnumSerializer(possibleValues);

-// If this is not the case you have four other options
+// If this is not the case then you have four other options

-//
 // First Option: Custom Class
-//

 class OriginTypeSerializerCustom extends ValueSerializer<OriginType> {
     getStaticSize(): number | undefined {